Truth From A Homeschool Mom Who Has Been There

 - Life Skills and Character Development are as important as Math and English.

 Homeschool is not a public school and that’s the point.

-When I first began homeschooling T, I was determined to mimic the education I had received.
+When I first began homeschooling T I was determined to mimic the education I had received.
 I tried to recreate the public school setting and schedule in our home.
-We were doing school, and that meant scheduled lunch, and recess as well as a strict and rigid lesson plan.
+We were doing school and that meant scheduled lunch, scheduled recess, and a strict and rigid lesson plan.
 It turned out that was absolutely zero fun and not only boring but actually took away all of the best parts of learning at home.

-Such as flexibility in the lesson plans, impromptu field trips, student-directed learning, cooking class during a lunch hour instead of a cold sandwich and a twenty-minute break, and studying outdoors as often as possible.
+Flexibility in the lesson plans, impromptu field trips, student-directed learning, cooking class during a lunch hour, and studying outdoors as often as possible are some of the best perks of homeschool life.
 It is simply not healthy to be chained to our desks for eight hours a day.
 School is about learning, and that can happen in so many wonderful ways.
 Education should be fun.
 Learning should be an enjoyable experience.
 Reach for that.

-When I first started homeschool I bought the most expensive brand spanking new, shrink-wrapped, crisp curriculum out there.
+When I first started homeschooling I bought the most expensive brand spanking new, shrink-wrapped, crisp curriculum out there.
 I don’t regret it either.
-In those first months, I needed as much direction as a girl could get and the more expensive curriculums are awesome at giving you that line by line teacher direction.
+In those first months, I needed as much direction as a girl could get and the more expensive curriculums are awesome at giving you that line-by-line teacher direction.